gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScan.md

 If the scanner schedule is set to Always, this cmdlet is ignored.

+Note: This cmdlet is in preview and requires the current preview version of the Azure Information Protection client.

 ## EXAMPLES

 ### Example 1: Initiate immediate one time scan for new and changed files